wp-plugins/nextgen-facebook/readme.txt

 * Streamlined the image discovery methods to improve performance (methods check the Maximum Images limit more often).
 * Removed support for the "Exclude Pages" plugin (in the past, social sharing buttons were not added to excluded pages) -- social sharing buttons can now be disabled for individual Posts and Pages on the new "Custom Post/Page Settings" options box.
 * Complete over-haul of the (too long) settings page, breaking it up into several pages under the new "Open Graph" menu item.
 * This new version also allows you to unlock some Pro features, giving you the option to fine-tune the Title, Description, Images, etc., on individual Pages and Posts.
 The standard version of NextGEN Facebook Open Graph remains a complete, mature and full-featured plugin -- if you would like to thank me for my efforts, please consider purchasing the Pro version.
+Thanks.

 = Version 4.3 =